Healthplan Spain

 Expat Tips

 Spanish airports are phasing out the long-standing 100ml liquid limit for hand luggage thanks to the introduction of advanced 3D X-ray scanner technology.
-This upgrade means passengers will no longer need to separate their toiletries or remove laptops at security, but only at airports where the new scanners are operational.
+This upgrade means passengers will no longer need to separate toiletries or remove laptops at security — but only at airports where the new scanners are already operational.
 Here’s what travellers need to know before flying.

 End of the 100ml Liquid Limit at Certain Airports

-For nearly two decades, passengers travelling through Spanish airports have had to follow strict rules: all liquids in containers of 100ml or less, packed into a single 1-litre transparent bag, and all large electronics removed from carry-on luggage.
-These rules are now being relaxed at airports equipped with the latest 3D Automatic Explosive Detection System for Cabin Baggage (EDSCB) scanners.
+For almost two decades, passengers have had to follow strict hand luggage rules: liquids in containers of 100ml or less, all packed into a single 1-litre transparent bag, with large electronics removed from carry-on bags.
+These rules are now being relaxed at airports equipped with the new 3D Automatic Explosive Detection System for Cabin Baggage (EDSCB) scanners.

-At airports with these scanners in place, you can carry liquids of any size in your hand luggage and keep electronics such as laptops inside your bag during screening.
-Transparent plastic bags are no longer required, and there is no maximum total volume limit for liquids.
+Where these scanners are active, travellers can carry liquids of any size and keep electronics such as laptops inside their hand luggage.
+Transparent bags are no longer required, and there is no total liquid volume limit.

 Airports Where the New Rules Apply

-The rollout began in 2024, with Madrid Barajas and Barcelona El-Prat becoming the first Spanish airports to lift the 100ml limit.
-Palma de Mallorca Airport followed at the end of 2024.
+The rollout began in 2024 with Madrid Barajas and Barcelona El-Prat.
+Palma de Mallorca Airport followed later that year.

-In 2025, Malaga Costa del Sol is expected to join the list once its scanner installations are complete.
-By 2026, other major airports — including Gran Canaria, Tenerife Sur, Fuerteventura, Cesar Manrique Lanzarote, Alicante-Elche Miguel Hernandez, Ibiza, Bilbao, Menorca, and Valencia — are scheduled for upgrades.
+During 2025, Malaga Costa del Sol is expected to join the list once scanner installation is complete.
+By 2026, upgrades are scheduled for major airports including Gran Canaria, Tenerife Sur, Fuerteventura, César Manrique Lanzarote, Alicante-Elche Miguel Hernández, Ibiza, Bilbao, Menorca, and Valencia.

-At airports without the new technology, the old 100ml liquid restriction and electronics removal rules still apply.
+At airports without the new scanners, the old rules — 100ml liquid limit and electronics removal — remain in place.

 What Items Are Now Allowed Without Restriction?

-At upgraded airports, travellers can pack a wide range of items in their hand luggage without size limits or special packaging.
-These include:
+At upgraded airports, travellers may carry the following items in their hand luggage without size limits or special bags:

 • Perfume, creams, gels, foams, and lotions